 Complex waveform generation, remote voltage control generation, and historic aspects of electronic music.

-541. Performance Studies Pedagogy (3)

-Two lectures and three hours of laboratory.
+541. Performance Studies Pedagogy (3) Two lectures and three hours of laboratory.
+Prerequisite: Consent of instructor.

 Teaching beginning and intermediate applied music.
 Survey and evaluation of teaching materials.
 Observation of individual or group lessons.

-- A. Piano

-- B. Strings
+B. Strings

+C. Voice

-542. Performance Studies Laboratory (2)
+542. Performance Studies Laboratory (2) One lecture and three hours of laboratory.

 Prerequisite: Music 541A is prerequisite to 542A and 541B is prerequisite to 542B.
 Practical experience in the teaching of individual or group lessons.

 B. Strings

 C. Voice

 543. Diction (1)

-Principles of pronunciation and enunciation.
+Principles of pronunciation and enunciation,

+Application to song and opera; in English, Italian, German, and French.

+554. Music Literature (2) I, II

+Prerequisite: Music 258B.